leomartire/MVG-Moments/README.md

 moments = CGMoms(alpha_vals, MU, SIGMA, verbose);
 ```
 After the previous execution, `moments` is now a 10 * 1 matrix containing the moments of rho parametrised by `MU` and `SIGMA`.

+## References
+- Kan, R. (2008).
+From moments of sum to moments of product.
+Journal of Multivariate Analysis, 99(3):542 - 554.
+- Willink, R. (2005).
+Normal moments and hermite polynomials.
+Statistics & Probability Letters, 73(3):271 - 275.